 One has outstanding cuisine, and another has outstanding cuisine and offers free entertainment as an extension of the eatery's hospitality.
 It's a no-brainer.

 Magic encourages repeat customers.

-You have to understand that there are very few places you can go in Indiana to see magic-- especially close up magic.
-When people see a GOOD magician perform they normally will want to see more.
-More importantly they will want their friends to watch as well.
+You know as well as I that there are very few venues you can go to in Indiana to see magic.
+This is even more true for close-up magic.
+When your guests see a great magician entertain, they typically want to see more.
+More importantly, they will want their friends to watch as well.
 I have been in restaurants before when the customer dining has called their friends to come and join them there and then because they really HAVE to see the magician.

 Restaurants I've worked with on a weekly basis focus a great deal of their advertising on getting people in on the nights I am there.
 You would be amazed at the amount YOUR guests will come back every single week to see the magic.
 They will even bring their friends and family as well.

 Whatever your clientele, magic can work really well.